Employee Benefit Programs

 - Has not received a first baccalaureate degree

-- Does not have children of his/her own for whom the student provides more than half support
+- Does not have children of their own for whom the student provides more than half support

-A 25% reduction of tuition charge is available to regular part-time employees and their spouses who choose to enroll in undergraduate courses.
-This benefit is also available to dependent children, provided the child meets all of the criteria listed above, until the first baccalaureate degree is earned.
-A regular part-time staff member must work at least 20 hours per week, 10 months a year to be eligible.
-Adjunct faculty members must have taught six (6) semester hours during the preceding academic year and be currently teaching to be eligible.
-A one-year waiting period is required before a regular part-time staff member or adjunct faculty member is eligible.
-A 12.5% tuition discount is available for regular part-time staff and their spouses who enroll in master’s level courses.
+Hourly employees must work at least 20 hours per week, 10 months a year to be eligible.
+Adjunct faculty members must have taught six credit hours during the preceding academic year and be currently teaching in the academic year to be eligible.
+A 12.5% tuition discount is available for regular part-time employees and their spouses who enroll in master’s degree courses.

-The University of Indianapolis currently participates in three programs that provide opportunities for dependent, undergraduate children of full-time faculty and staff to attend various institutions across the country and receive, in most cases, full tuition benefits for up to four (4) years.
+The University of Indianapolis currently participates in two programs that provide opportunities for dependent, undergraduate children of full-time faculty and staff to attend various institutions across the country and receive, in most cases, full tuition benefits for up to four years.

 Voluntary Employee Supplemental Benefits